 Oak Creek is a tiny town located in the state of Colorado.
 With a population of 875 people and just one neighborhood, Oak Creek is the 184th largest community in Colorado.
-Much of the housing stock in Oak Creek was built prior to World War II, making it one of the older and more historic towns in the country.
+Oak Creek has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Oak Creek home prices are not only among the most expensive in Colorado, but Oak Creek real estate also consistently ranks among the most expensive in America.